danlangford/lorcanacards/README.md

 # Lorcana Cards

-This project contains two scripts for managing and searching Lorcana card images.
+Scripts for downloading and searching Lorcana card images.
+Fuzzy search card titles and copy the bast match to card.jpg where OBS can reference it to show on stream.
+Allows for rapid replacement of an on stream card.

 ## Scripts

 ### 1. `downloadall.js`

-This script downloads all Lorcana card images listed in the `allCards.json` file.
-It performs the following tasks:

-- Checks if the `work` directory exists and creates it if it doesn't.
-- Downloads the `allCards.json` file if it doesn't exist or if it was not written today.
-- Creates an `images` directory inside the `work` directory if it doesn't exist.
+- Downloads/updates `allCards.json` from LorcanaJson.org.
-- Downloads each card image listed in the `allCards.json` file and saves it in the `images` directory.
+- Downloads each card image.
 - Displays a progress bar to show the download progress.
 - Checks for gaps in the filename sequence and logs any missing files.

 ### 2. `search.js`

-This script allows you to search for Lorcana cards by name and updates a display image with the matched card.
-It performs the following tasks:

-- Loads the `allCards.json` file from the `work` directory.
+- Loads the `allCards.json` file.
-- Creates a `display` directory inside the `work` directory if it doesn't exist.
 - Prompts the user to enter a card name to search for.
 - Uses fuzzy matching to find the best matches for the entered card name.
 - Updates the display image with the matched card's image.